 History Bahrain formed a Police Air Wing in 1965.
 These helicopters carried the red and white Bahraini flag.
 In 1977 the Bahrain Amiri Defence Force was formed, Helicopters carried the national flag; fixed wing aircraft used the flag as a fin flash and, from 1985, used a roundel format as a wing marking.

 History Formed in 1971 the insignia of the air force is based on the national flag.
 The wing and fuselage markings consist of a red and green roundel, the fin marking is the national flag: a green field, representing Islam and the agriculture of the country, charged with a red disc for the blood of the martyrs.
+Since about 2013 the Bangladesh Navy featured the naval flag as a fin marking and the roundel as above but used a white, green and red.

 History The Barbados Defence Force was established in 1978 and acquired a single aircraft in 1981.
 This carries a civil registration and the Barbados flag on the fin.